apify/apify-docs/docs/storage/dataset.md

 You can then create, update, and delete datasets using the commands below.

-    // Get the dataset with the name 'my-dataset' const dataset = await datasets.getOrCreateDataset({
+    // Get the dataset with the name 'my-dataset'
+    // or create it if it doesn't exist const dataset = await datasets.getOrCreateDataset({
         datasetName: 'my-dataset',
     });